This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-Hypertrophic cardiomyopathy (HCM) is a disease of your heart muscle cells.
-As the cells enlarge, they cause the walls of your ventricles to become thick and stiff.
+Hypertrophic cardiomyopathy (HCM) is a disease that causes heart muscle cells to become large.
+As the cells get larger, they cause the walls of your ventricles to become thick and stiff.
 The ventricles are the 2 lower chambers of your heart.
 They pump blood to your lungs and the rest of your body.
 When the ventricles are thick or stiff, your heart cannot fill with enough blood.
 This decreases the blood and oxygen supply to the rest of your body.
-HCM is usually inherited.
-HCM may also develop over time.
-High blood pressure, thyroid disease, and diabetes may cause HCM to develop.
+HCM is usually inherited, but it may develop over time.
+High blood pressure, thyroid disease, or diabetes increase your risk for HCM.